vmware-archive/nsx-ci-pipeline/README.md

 ## ERT Deployment domain names
 system_domain: <YOUR WILDCARD DNS MAPPED TO ERT VIP FOR SYSTEM URL> #REQUIRED example: sys.domain.local
-apps_domain: <YOUR WILDCARD DNS MAPPED TO ERT VIP FOR DEFAULT APPS URL> #REQUIRED example: apps.domain.local
+apps_domain: <YOUR WILDCARD DNS MAPPED TO ERT VIP FOR DEFAULT APPS URL> #REQUIRED example: apps1.domain.local,apps2.domain.local

 ## Isolation Segment domains (comma separated)
 ## can be blank if there are no isolation segment